juke32/nbtdatparse.py/README.md

 # Python NBT Data Parser + Extractor (nbtdatparse.py)
 ![image](https://github.com/user-attachments/assets/d78feab2-db47-4c15-9def-96c5117d0a8f)
-This is specifically for scanning many minecraft .dat files at once and listing them to be located, or for relevant data to be located.
-My use case is finding the seed to my minecraft world I deleted 13 years ago.
+This is specifically for scanning many minecraft .dat files at once and listing them on an excel sheet to more easily find old or deleted minecraft seeds.
+My use case is finding the seed to my minecraft world I deleted 13 years ago. (.dat and log.gz file have the same identifier so I may add an option to search recovered log files for /seed or for specific usernames or info)

 - brief instructions for [DMDE .dat searching](optionalDMDE/info.md) (free software that can recover up to 4000 files, one directory at a time)